-- The long-term investment is valued at the listed stock price of the investment as at March 31, 2024 (Note 7). - The fair value of the conversion feature of the debentures was estimated based on the Black Scholes pricing model using a risk-free interest rate of 3.91% based on 2-year Canadian Government bond yields, an expected dividend yield of 0%, volatility rates of 54% based on comparable companies, and an expected life of 2 years (Note 11). - The fair value of the streaming liability has been calculated by an independent valuation consultant in conformity with the Practice Standards of the Canadian Institute of Chartered Business Valuators.
+- The long-term investment is valued at the listed stock price of the investment as at June 30, 2024 (Note 7). - The fair value of the conversion feature of the debentures was estimated based on the Black Scholes pricing model using a risk-free interest rate of 3.82% based on 2-year Canadian Government bond yields, an expected dividend yield of 0%, volatility rates of 55% based on comparable companies, and an expected life of 2 years (Note 11). - The fair value of the streaming liability has been calculated by an independent valuation consultant in conformity with the Practice Standards of the Canadian Institute of Chartered Business Valuators.
 The consultant used an income approach, specifically a discounted cash flow, which is a generally accepted valuation methodology for valuing contractual obligations.
-The inputs used in the valuation are based on production information provided by Company management using the latest technical report, the forward price of gold and silver using the forward COMEX price as at March 31, 2024, the prevailing discount rate of 27.5% as at March 31, 2024, and the contractual terms of the Triple Flag agreement (Note 10).
+The inputs used in the valuation are based on production information provided by Company management using the latest technical report, the current and forward COMEX prices of gold and silver, the prevailing discount rate of 27.5% as at June 30, 2024, and the contractual terms of the Triple Flag agreement (Note 10).